charlieroberts/gibber.audio.lib/README.md

 In this instance, we would need to both change the `src` attribute of our `<script>` and also pass the location of the worklet *relative to the location of the `index.html` file*.
 Our call to `Gibber.init` would be:

 `Gibber.init({ workletPath:'node_modules/gibber.audio.lib/dist/gibberish_worklet.js' })`

+The [simple demo](./simple_demo.html) uses a CDN to fetch the worklet, which might be the easiest option.